ybarnatan/linear-reg/README.md

 📊 Aim

-Build a simple lnear regression model, check assumptions and analyze the results of a biological experiment.
+Build a simple lonear regression model, check assumptions and analyze the results of a biological experiment.

 💻 Stack